Campaign of the Month: June 2014

 Agriculture is the most important economic sector of San Succi, primarily on account of its central location in the district and the nation.
 It accounts for about 65% of the region’s economy, and employs 65% of the regional workforce.
 Livestock contributes about 40% of the district economy, and 50% of its exports.
 Other principal exports include charcoal and coffee; sugar, sorghum and corn are products for the domestic market.
 Livestock sales were also a growing interest, primarily due to the fact that local ranchers offered quality animals at very low prices.

-The modest industrial sector, based on the processing of agricultural products, accounts for only 10% of Sangria’s GDP.
-Various commercial airlines operate from the local international airport, though access to avgas and the generally rough nature of the city make for few tourists or business clients.
-Prior to the outbreak of the civil war, the city’s numerous manufacturing firms were foundering, and the ensuing conflicts have destroyed and damaged many of the remaining facilities.
+The modest industrial sector, based on the processing of agricultural products, accounts for only 10% of the national GDP.
+Various commercial airlines operate from the international airport (formerly starport), though access to avgas and the generally rough nature of the city make for few tourists or business clients.
+Prior to the outbreak of the civil war, the city’s numerous manufacturing firms were foundering, and the conflict of the 1000 Days War largely destroyed and damaged many of the remaining facilities.

-The processing of pasta, mineral water, confections, plastic bags, fabric, hides and skins, soap, foam mattresses and pillows, packaging, and stone, are small industries in the city.
-Foreign and off-world investment of the city’s auto and fruit manufacturing has also been been halted.
+The processing of pasta, mineral water, confections, plastic bags, fabric, hides and skins, soap, foam mattresses and pillows, packaging, and stone, are all small industries in the city, with tiny production facilities that do little beyond supply the domestic markets of Sangria.
+Foreign and off-world investment of the city’s auto and fruit manufacturing has also long since stopped.

 While most of the local industries were shattered or destroyed in the fires and riots of 3021, there are a handful of remaining large industries in the city.
 Most have since moved to concentrate on their remaining holdings across the nation.
 A handful, have also been “nationalized” for the sole production and support of the local military junta.
 Remaining industries include:

-Grupo Argos : A large conglomerate corporation that has large investments in cement and energy production.
-Its cement company, Argos was founded in 2942, and has two plants in Sangria, and another pair in San Isabel and Buntar.
-With its 3016 take-over of Star Concrete’s six plants, it has largely taken over cement production in The Free-City of Von Doom’s Downport.
+Grupo Argos : A large conglomerate corporation that has extensive investments in cement and energy production.
+Its cement company Argos was founded in 2942, and has two plants in Sangria, and another pair in San Isabel and Buntar.
+With its 3016 take-over of Star Concrete’s six plants, it has largely taken over cement production in The Free-City of Von Doom’s Downport as well.
 Its energy company, Celsia controls a 100MW hydroelectric plant north of San Succi, and three small wind farms along the pass west of the city.
 Celsia also has investments in electrical plants in San Isabel and Buntar.
-The company also has considerable financial investments in the port facilities at Ciudad Garcia, and possesses a large number of cargo transportation assets, second only to Coordinadora Mercantil.
+The company has considerable financial investments in the port facilities at Ciudad Garcia, and possesses a large number of national land and sea cargo transportation assets, second only to Coordinadora Mercantil.

 Maravillas de Sangria : A fireworks production company located in San Succi, the Maravillas company lost its main production facility, but the popular “Chispitas Mariposa” sparkler production line located south in the community of Mosquera remained intact.
-The facility is under close guard by Garza’s Legion, and rumors hint that they are reworking the line to produce explosives for his district army.
+The facility remained under close guard by Garza’s Legion throughout the 1000 Days War, and rumors persisted that Garza was reworking the line to produce explosives and munitions for his district army.

 Miguel Caballero : A relatively new clothing company that produces high-end bullet-proof clothing, Miguel Caballero is best known for its stylish and personalized business suits and dresses, and was once exported internationally.
 Costs for this clothing can run 2500 Cs per piece, but they provide excellent armor protection and count most corporate leaders and even former international presidents among their clientele.
 The company operates from a small underground factory located in the city’s core, and proved well protected from the riots and fires.
 Rumor has it was working on a new uniform project for the military before the civil disorder.

 Organización Terpel : Terpel was founded in 2977 as a solution to the shortage of ICE fuels in Sangria.
 The Terpel Bucaramanga Company was formed when 20 service stations, with plans to expand to a national scale in the future with the creation of 6 further “Terpeles” in different Sangrian districts.
-In 3009, the principal shareholders of Terpel integrated the 7 regional companies and created the Terpel Organization which was consolidated in 3012.
-Their objective is to improve their negotiating power and smooth administrative abilities, to generate access to better sources of fuel.
-Not as powerful as Solaro Oil Company, they still control many rural regions in the western districts, and have a invested their profits by buying controlling shares in several fuel station companies outside the country.
+In 3009, the principal shareholders of Terpel integrated the seven regional companies and created the Terpel Organization which was consolidated in 3012.

-Ospina Coffee Company : Ospina Coffee, the oldest family owned coffee company in existence today, was established in Sangria, by Don Mariano Ospina Rodríguez in 2843.
+Ospina Coffee Company : Ospina Coffee, the oldest family-owned coffee company in existence today, was established in Sangria, by Don Mariano Ospina Rodríguez in 2843.
 Ospina Rodríguez was one of the pioneers of coffee growing in Sangria and San Isabel, and began exporting this luxury drink across the constellation and into Davion space.
-Today, the company is controlled by General Pedro Nel Ospina, a former general of the Sangrian Army Command, who also controls an extensive series of coffee plantations across The District of Antiquia, and numerous financial investments among the local industries (though some have been lost with the civil distress).
-The Ospina family remains supportive of the present military coup, and still operates as it used to, exporting its crop of roasted coffee beans as a bulk good, and through its numerous coffee houses located everywhere in the nation.
-His family is considered the wealthiest clan in the nation.
+Today, the company is controlled by General Pedro Nel Ospina, a former general of the Sangrian Army Command, who also controls an extensive series of coffee plantations across The District of Antiquia, and numerous financial investments among the local industries, though some of his family investments were lost during the 1000 Days War.

 Productos Ramo : A popular Sangrian snack food company, perhaps the only independent national brand to offer serious competition to international brands like Grupo Bimbo_._Ramo snacks, sold in corner stores and snack stands around the country, are somewhat of an institution in Sangria, the most well-known being its “Gala” packaged pastries, “Chocoramo” square cakes coated in chocolate, and the “Maizitos” fried corn chips.